 Luckily, Democrats have net neutrality champions in each chamber who have already stepped up.
 Senator Ed Markey from Massachusetts and Representative Mike Doyle from Pennsylvania’s 14th District have said they will introduce a resolution of disapproval as soon as the CRA permits.
 After that, the resolution of disapproval will be referred to the committee in each chamber with jurisdiction.
 In the Senate, that’s the Committee on Commerce, Science, and Transportation (the “Commerce Committee”); in the House, that’s the Committee on the Judiciary (or the “Judiciary Committee”).

 After 30 days: In the House, there is no special mechanism for the minority to force a vote.
 Instead, House Democrats will have to get a majority of Representatives to sign a “discharge petition” 30 days after the resolution of disapproval is referred to the Judiciary Committee.
-Since there are currently 429 Representatives in the House, that means that even if all 193 House Democrats sign on (about 160 have so far), they will still need 22 House Republicans to sign the petition.
+Since there are currently 429 Representatives in the House, that means that even if all 193 House Democrats sign on (over 170 have so far), they will still need 22 House Republicans to sign the petition.
 Discharge petitions are rarely successful—which is why protecting net neutrality through Congress is a serious uphill battle.
 (Read our explainer on discharge petitions here.)

 A few weeks after the petition: If the motion to discharge passes, it can be followed immediately by a vote on the underlying legislation—the resolution of disapproval itself.
 Because it would require a majority of the House to agree to get to this point in the first place, it is extremely likely that this vote would pass if the discharge petition is successful.